paulh-dat/aw2021/README.md

 queries data into pandas dataframe checks data types and converts to appropriate format saves dataframe 'main' as pkl file.
 (File too large for github! - 29 mb)

+## AdventureWorks_customer_modelling

+builds and assesses models (Decision Tree and Random Forest) on the previous dataset toidentify customers in top 2 deciles by sales value.